BrsVgl/PerformanceEfficiencySuite/_ReadMe.txt

 aspect of modern CPUs - the absolute performance.
 But this is only one side of the equation.
 Today Power Efficiency is at least as important - or to be more precise:
-The amount of energy (Watts or Joules) a CPU needs in order to accomplish a given workload.
+The amount of energy (Wattseconds or Joules) a CPU needs in order to accomplish a given workload.
 Sadly most Reviewers shy away from the extra mile it needs to assess this aspect.
-This suite measures the Total Package Power of a CPU while running the CineBench R23 benchmarks first in single-threaded mode, then cooling down, then running in multi-threaded mode.
+This suite measures the Total Package Power of a CPU while running the CineBench R23 benchmarks first in single-threaded mode, then running in multi-threaded mode.
 The results will be rendered in the provided "Results" Excel file.
 To combine Efficiency and Performance there is also a score provided called